Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Introduction

 This survey aims to address the existing gap by rigorously examining the application of AI techniques in the semi-automation of SLRs, within the two main stages of application, namely \textit{screening} and \textit{extraction}.
-For this purpose, we first conducted an analysis of four prior surveys and identified the most prominent features examined in the literature.
+For this purpose, we first conducted an analysis of eight prior surveys and identified the most prominent features examined in the literature.
 Next, we defined a framework of analysis that integrates 23 general features and 11 features pertinent to AI-based functionalities.
-We then selected 21 prominent SLR tools and subjected them to rigorous analysis using the resulting framework.
-We extensively discuss the current status, the research challenges and opportunities associated with AI for SLR.
-We also perform additional analysis on 11 very recent tools that utilise the capabilities of LLMs (predominantly ChatGPT via the OpenAI API) for searching the literature and aiding academic writing.
-Although these tools do not cater directly to SLRs, there is potential for their features to be integrated into future SLR tools.
+We then selected 21 prominent SLR tools and subjected them to rigorous analysis using the resulting framework. \changedtwo{We extensively discuss current trends, key research challenges, and directions for future research.
+We specifically focus on three major research challenges: 1) integrating advanced AI solutions, such as large language models and knowledge graphs, 2) enhancing usability, and 3) developing a standardised evaluation framework.
+We also propose a set of best practices to ensure more robust evaluations regarding performance, usability, and transparency.
+Finally, we performed an additional analysis on 11 recent tools that utilise the capabilities of LLMs (predominantly ChatGPT via the OpenAI API) for searching the literature and aiding academic writing.} Although these tools do not cater directly to SLRs, there is potential for their features to be integrated into future SLR tools.
 In conclusion, this survey seeks to offer scholars a thorough insight into the application of Artificial Intelligence in this field, while also highlighting potential avenues for future research.

 The remainder of this paper is structured as follows.
-Section~\ref{sec:Background} includes a description of the SLR stages and their relationship with AI (Section~\ref{sec:SLR Stages}) and a detailed description of the methodology we followed to identify the tools covered in our survey (Section~\ref{sec:toolselection}).
-In Section~\ref{sec:metareview}, we provide a meta-review of previous surveys about SLRs.
-In Section~\ref{oursurvey}, we provide an in-depth examination of the 21 tools.
-Section~\ref{sec:challenges} discusses the key research challenges.
+Section~\ref{sec:Background} includes a description of the SLR stages and their relationship with AI.
+Section~\ref{sec:toolselection} outlines the methodology we employed to identify the SLR tools discussed in the survey.
+Section~\ref{sec:metareview} provides a meta-review of previous surveys about SLR tools that analysed AI features.
+Section~\ref{oursurvey} provides an in-depth examination of the 21 tools.
+Section~\ref{sec:challenges} discusses the key research challenges and proposes some best practices for the evaluation of AI-enhanced SLR tools.
 Section~\ref{sec:other_ai_tools} analyses the latest generation of LLM-based systems designed to assist researchers.
 Finally, Section~\ref{conclusion} concludes the paper by summarising the contributions and the main findings.